 Winner: This is a tie, no winners here.

-Chromebooks support Google’s Chrome browser which is a good browser and more than enough for average web browsing needs.
 However, you need to be aware that with Chromebooks you are limited to Google’s Chrome browser.
-You won’t be able to download other browsers to your computer.
+You won’t be able to download and use other web browsers to your computer.

 Winner: Clearly Windows Computers for offering the flexibility and choice of browsers.

-Unlike traditional computers, Chromebooks offer limited space for local storage.
-Most Chromebooks come with 16 to 32 GB of SSD storage.
+Unlike traditional computers, Chromebooks offer limited space for local storage and cheaper models of Chromebooks usually come with 16, 32, 64 GB of SSD storage.

-In comparison, traditional computers come with 250 to 500 GB of local storage.
-You can download and store any file on your local hard drive and the familiar Windows folder structure makes it easy to access and manage your files.
+In comparison, traditional windows computers come with 250 to 500 GB of local storage, which allows users to download and store File on the Local Hard Drive.

-Winner: Windows Computers.
-For being flexible, offering both Cloud and local storage options.
+Winner: Windows Computer, for being flexible, offering both Cloud and local storage options.
 In addition to local storage, you can also make use of 32 GB Cloud storage that Microsoft offers for free.

-The good thing about Chromebooks is that you do not have to worry about buying basic productivity and antivirus software programs.
+A major adavantage of Chromebooks is that you do not have to worry about buying productivity and antivirus software programs.

-Google takes care of securing and protecting your Chromebook and offers Microsoft Office like software programs for free.
-This means you can start browsing the internet and working on text documents and spreadsheets right away, without spending a single penny!
+Google takes care of securing and protecting Chromebook and offers Document Editing, Spreadsheet and others Microsoft Office like software programs for free.

 Winner: Chromebooks for being virtually maintenance free.